Mofarrell1967/classic-sounds-music/README.md

 # Final Milestone Project - Full Stack Frameworks with Django

-Link to live demo [Classic Sounds](https://classic-sounds.herokuapp.com/) "Classic Sounds")
+Link to live demo [Classic Sounds](https://classic-sounds.herokuapp.com/)

 The purpose of the project is to showcase the skills learnt throughout this course and to test capabilities in creating a functioning e-commerce site.